-Extended properties can only be configured in Workflow Manager Administrator.
-For more information about configuring extended properties, see Configuring extended properties in the ArcMap help.
+Extended properties can only be configured in ArcGIS Workflow Manager (Classic) Administrator.

 The data you can enter for the extended property fields is restricted based on the field type configured to ensure that correct data is entered.
 On the Extended Properties tab, you can also choose a display type to store specific information.

-The display types available in Workflow Manager are as follows:
+The display types available in Workflow Manager (Classic) are as follows: